 Bishop Commends Study on 'The Diaconate Renewed'

-A study written by Deacon Canon Michael Jackson entitled The Diaconate Renewed: Service, Word and Worship explores the history of diaconal ministry.
+A study written by Deacon Canon Michael Jackson entitled The Diaconate Renewed: Sacrament, Word and Service explores the history of diaconal ministry.
 This publication is dedicated by the author to the late Bishop Duncan Wallace, who commissioned the original study in 1997 and was, said Canon Jackson, a strong advocate for the order of deacons.
-An updated version of the study (March 2019) is now available for download.
+An updated version of the study (December 2020) is now available for download.